twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageConnector.md

 `Promise`\<\{ `data`: `Uint8Array`\<`ArrayBufferLike`\>; `receipt`: `IJsonLdNodeObject`; `allowList`: `string`[]; \}\>

-The data for the item, the receipt and the allowlist.
+The data for the item, the receipt and the allow list.

 ***